sferguson12/dungeon-alchemist-post-processor/README.md

 ### Gates

-Gates are set with Light and Sight Restriction set to Limited instead of None.
-Gates are detected as being exactly 1 or 2 grid squares and attached to a known Fence.
+Gates are set with Light and Sight Restriction set to Limited instead of None, and Sound Restriction set to None instead of Normal.
+Gates are detected as being less than 2 grid squares and attached to a known Fence.
 A Gate that is attached to a Fence that is mistaken for a Window will not be updated.

 This will permit vision through the gate, much as with a fence.
 The default in the DA export is that a gate is treated as opaque to the tokens, as with a standard door.